On boundedness and moduli spaces of K-stable Calabi-Yau fibrations over curves: Introduction

 When $u\ne0$, the boundedness result by Birkar (\cite{birkar-geometry-moduli}) implies the effectivity of the klt-trivial fibrations (see Lemma \ref{lem--Cartierindex}).
 More precisely, there exists a positive integer $r$, depending only on $d$, $u$, and $v$, such that for any element $f\colon (X,0,A) \to C$ of $\mathfrak{Z}_{d, v,u}$, $erK_{X}$ is a base point free Cartier divisor and the linear system $|erK_{X}|$ defines $f$, where $e:=\frac{u}{|u|}$.
-We note that this $r$ gives an upper bound of the Cartier index of $K_{X}$.

-Under the assumption $u<0$, we construct a separated algebraic space of finite type parametrizing elements of $\mathfrak{Z}_{d, v,u}$ modulo the pullbacks of line bundles on the base $C$.
+We can write the precise statement of Theorem \ref{thm--main-rough-statement} with these notations.

 \begin{thm} We fix $d\in\mathbb{Z}_{>0}$, $u\in\mathbb{Q}_{<0}$, $v\in\mathbb{Q}_{>0}$, and $r \in\mathbb{Z}_{>0}$ as above.
 For any locally Noetherian scheme $S$ over $\mathbb{C}$, we define $\mathscr{M}_{d,v,u,r}(S)$ to be a groupoid whose objects are